Ayya Khema

-Ayya Khema (August 25, 1923 – November 2, 1997) was a Buddhist teacher noted for providing opportunities for women to practice Buddhism, founding several centers around the world.
+Ayya Khema (born Ilse Kussel; August 25, 1923 – November 2, 1997) was a Buddhist teacher noted for providing opportunities for women to practice Buddhism, founding several centers around the world.
 In 1987, she helped coordinate the first-ever Sakyadhita International Association of Buddhist Women.
 Over two dozen books of her transcribed Dhamma talks in English and German have been published.
 In the last year of her life, she also published her autobiography: I Give You My Life.

 Biography

-Born as Ilse Kussel in Berlin, Germany in 1923 to Jewish parents.
+Khema was born as Ilse Kussel in Berlin, Germany in 1923 to Jewish parents.
 In 1938, her parents escaped from Germany and traveled to China while plans were made for Khema to join two hundred other children emigrating to Glasgow, Scotland.
 After two years in Scotland, Khema joined her parents in Shanghai.
 With the outbreak of the war, Japan conquered Shanghai and the family was moved into the Shanghai Ghetto in Hongkew where her father died five days before the war ended.

 At age twenty-two, Khema married a man seventeen years her senior named Johannes and they moved to an apartment in the Hongkou District.
 In 1947, her first child, a daughter named Irene, was born.
 As the People's Liberation Army were on the cusp of taking Shanghai, Khema and her family fled for San Francisco, California, United States.
 From San Francisco, Khema moved to Los Angeles and then San Diego where she gave birth to her second child, a son named Jeffrey.

-Soon, Khema began feeling incomplete and this led to investigating various spiritual paths, an interest her husband didn't share.
+Soon, Khema began feeling incomplete and investigated various spiritual paths, an interest her husband didn't share.
 This led to their divorce.
 Khema moved with her infant son to Rancho La Puerta in Tecate, Mexico, to study the philosophy of the Essenes with Professor Edmund Skekely.
 There she married her second husband, Gerd.
 The whole family soon became vegetarian, a practice Khema continued until her death.

 The three traveled for years, visiting South America, New Zealand, Australia, Pakistan, then settling in Sydney, Australia, where Khema began to study with Phra Khantipalo.

 To further her studies, Khema traveled to San Francisco to study Zen at the San Francisco Zen Center and worked at Tassajara Zen Mountain Center for three months.
 She then spent three weeks in Burma where she studied meditation with students of U Ba Khin.